IsHacker003/xda_guides_mirror/[GUIDE][2025] How to ROOT a phone - A complete, truthful, up-to-date, crap-free and no-BS guide.md

 <br>
 <h3>4- Device not detected by adb/fastboot​</h3>
 If you have Windows, ensure you installed the correct drivers.
 Otherwise, try different USB cables and ports.
-On GNU/Linux or macOS, check if your device is detected by sudo lsusb.
+On GNU/Linux or macOS, check if your device is detected by `sudo lsusb`.
 If it isn't, it usually indicates a damaged USB port either on the device or the computer, or a damaged cable.
 <br>
 <h3>5.
 Banking apps are detecting root!​</h3>
 There is a huge cat-and-mouse game going on regarding this.
 There are tons of modules and methods to hide root from apps, but I won't go into those as I don't support their philosophy.
 If you root your device, you should be proud of it, and not "hide" it.
 I suggest you to remove the "banking" app and use cash.